statmike/Resampling-Methods-in-SAS-Viya/readme.md

 ```

 ### resample.bootstrap action
-Creates a table of identically sized bootstrap resamples from table `<intable>` and stores them in a table named `<intable>_bs`.
-Runs the addRowID action on the `<intable>`.
+Creates a table of bootstrap resamples from table `<intable>` and stores them in a table named `<intable>_bs`.
+Runs the addRowID action on the `<intable>` cases.
 Columns that describe the link between the bootstrap resamples and the original sample are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
-* bs_rowID - is the naturally numbered (1, 2, ..., n) row identifier within the value of bsID
+* bs_caseID - is the naturally numbered (1, 2, ..., n) case identifier within the value of bsID
-* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the sampled row in `<intable>`
+* caseID - is the naturally numbered (1, 2, ..., n) case identifier for the resampled case in `<intable>`
-* bag - is 1 for resampled rows, 0 for rowID values not resampled within the bsID (will have missing for bs_rowID)
+* bag - is 1 for resampled case, 0 for caseID values not resampled within the bsID (will have missing for bs_caseID)

 ```
 CASL Syntax

     resample.bootstrap /
       intable="string"
+      case="string"
       B=integer
       Bpct=double
       seed=integer